solarbit/arduino/README.md

 The impressive 1.5 KH/sec on my Arduino 101 means that we only need another thousand trillion of these fellas running to make a mining profit.

+The `solarbit_setup` sketch checks your hardware setup and adds configuration to EEPROM for the SMM for the WiFi and Pool connections.
+You need to run it before you run the main `solarbit` sketch...

 The `solarbit` SMM now uses the WiFi101 shield instead of being tethered to the USB.
 Another small step towards plugging it into a solar panel..

 I suspect these sketches wouldn't be hard to port to an Uno and the original WiFi shield?

-The `solarbit_setup` sketch checks your hardware setup and adds configuration to EEPROM for the SMM for the WiFi and Pool connections.

 Now taking a first stab at the [Protocol](./protocol.md)